 The short answer, then, to whether or not biofeedback therapy works is a somewhat qualified “yes.”
 The practice has been seen to help treat alcoholism and substance abuse, as well as mitigate some of the side effects of withdrawal such as anxiety or sleeplessness.
 This means that biofeedback therapy could be an incredibly powerful tool for the individual in recovery, especially when combined with the other therapeutic approaches offered at a rehabilitation center.

 Help is out there

 Reach out to a treatment provider and learn how you can create the life you want.

 Get The Therapy You Need

-Biofeedback therapy is proof positive of the availability of empirically-tested treatment modalities that have been shown to work on even the toughest cases of drug and alcohol abuse.
-If you or someone you love is struggling with addiction, don’t wait to take advantage of the best methods science has to offer.
-Contact a treatment provider now and take the next step on a journey toward recovery.
+Biofeedback therapy is an empirically-tested treatment modality that has shown to be helpful in even the toughest cases of drug and alcohol abuse.
+If you or someone you love is struggling with addiction, contact a treatment provider now and take the next step on a journey toward recovery.